dongwq/grails-pjax/Readme.md

-## Grails pjax plugins
+## Grails pjax plugin

-usage as below:

-in a page or layout header add code:
+usage as ,in a page or layout header add code:

         <g:render template="/pjaxBind" plugin="pjax"/>